 The Final Report

-Awardees of the Page and Johnson Legacy Scholarships will be required to submit a final report within 30 days of the completion of the grant.
+Awardees of the Page and Johnson Legacy Scholar Grants will be required to submit a final report within 30 days of the completion of the grant.
 The final report should include the following:

 ► Title of grant